 GENERAL STUDIES (A.A.)

-The Associate of Arts/General Studies degree is widely accepted and prepares students for the completion of a bachelor’s degree.
+The Associate of Arts/General Studies degree, designed for working adults, is widely accepted and prepares students for the completion of a bachelor’s degree.
 In some situations, this degree will meet the student’s educational career or job goals.
 After completion of an associate degree, many students then enter one of the following programs:

 - Bachelor of Arts in Business Administration

 - Cumulative GPA of 2.0 on a 4.0 scale

 - Applicants not meeting admissions requirements may appeal to the Admitting and Registration Committee

 General Education exists as the core of Warner’s academic programs, providing a framework of broad knowledge for an introduction to liberal arts, advancing the study of humanities, communication, social and behavioral sciences, natural sciences and mathematics, and biblical and theological thought.

 Students earning an A.A. in General Studies will meet the following eight outcomes which coordinate with Warner University’s mission to provide academic excellence and a Christian learning environment.